Flaventino/AzureDataLakeIntermediate/README.md

 The goal of this repository is to explore security, a little deeper, accross azure cloud resources uses.

 ## First goal
-The first try we'gona do is trying to upload files from our local machine to an azure's datalake
+The first try we'gona do is trying to upload files from our local machine to an azure's datalake.<br>
+For ease we will consider only a single one data lake as well as only a single one keyvault all accross this project.<br>
+Thus Any interacction with a keyvault or a datalake will allways be with the same keyvault of datalake exclusively.

 ## Requirements
 ### Azure resources & services